biography

 “My practice invokes joy and belonging in the face of grief and injustice, and dares us to imagine shared futures that redefine inherited narratives.” — Amanda Phingbodhipakkiya

 Amanda Phingbodhipakkiya (b.
 1988, Atlanta, GA) is a transdisciplinary artist, educator, and community builder based in Brooklyn, New York.
-The daughter of Thai and Indonesian immigrants, her practice spans sculpture, large-scale murals, installation, and public art.
+The daughter of Thai and Indonesian immigrants, her practice spans sculpture, textile, painting, installation, and public art.

 Through defiant storytelling, her work brings forth colors, patterns, textures, histories, and rituals to amplify marginalized voices.
 Amanda has investigated how to create liminal spaces that can serve as conduits for healing and transformation.